aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-clickhouse-integration-recipe.rst

 Imagine that you are collecting CPU usage for hundreds of machines in your data centre and these metrics are populated in an Apache Kafka topic called ``cpu_measurements``.
 But you're interested in learning about those machines with CPU usages higher than 85%.

-For this, you'd like to setup a Aiven ClickHouse database and write the filtered messages into a table called ``cpu_high_usage``.
-The following Terraform script initializes up both Apache Kafka and Aiven ClickHouse services, creates the service integration, the source Apache Kafka topic and an Aiven ClickHouse database.
+For this, you'd like to setup a Aiven for ClickHouse database and write the filtered messages into a table called ``cpu_high_usage``.
+The following Terraform script initializes up both Apache Kafka and Aiven for ClickHouse services, creates the service integration, the source Apache Kafka topic and an Aiven for ClickHouse database.

 .. dropdown:: Expand to check out the relevant common files needed for this recipe.